-See section Message Schema4 below for a detailed message schema specification.
+See section Message Schema for details.

 Field presence

 By default, fields are assumed to be required in a message.
 However, fields may be specified as optional.
 To indicate that a value is not set, a special null indicator value is sent on the wire.
-The null value varies according to data type and encoding.
+The null value varies according to datatype and encoding.
 Global defaults for null value may be overridden in a message schema by explicitly specifying the value that indicates nullness.

 Alternatively, fields may be specified as constant.
 In which case, the data is not sent on the wire, but may be treated as constants by applications.